-During the month of October, the FCCN Unit is sharing some practical content on how to ensure safe browsing.
-This week, the focus is on raising awareness of the threat of cybercrime
+During the month of October, the FCCN Unit shares practical content on how to ensure safe browsing.
+This week, we focus on raising awareness of the threat of cybercrime.

-To mark European Cyber Security Month, the GÉANT network has created the #CyberHeroAtHome campaign.
-During the month of October, content will be shared on various cybersecurity topics.
+Marking the European Cybersecurity Month, the GÉANT network, created the campaign #CyberHeroAtHome.
+During the month of October, content will be shared on various computer security topics.

-Each week, a new theme will be in focus.
+Each week, a new topic will be highlighted.
 Device and network protection have already been some of the topics covered.
-This week, it is the turn of the theme of raising awareness about the dangers of cybercrime
+This week, it's the turn of the raising awareness of the dangers of cybercrime.

 Always alert!

 Statistics show a widespread increase in cybercrime.
-The online world has similar threats to the real world, such as theft, fraud and stalking.
-The best way to protect is to adopt a new motto: "Always on the alert".
-Technology cannot guarantee 100% protection, and users are the last line of defence.
+The online world poses similar threats to those in the real world, such as theft, fraud, and stalking.
+The best way to protect yourself is to adopt a new motto: "Always be alert."
+Technology can't guarantee 100% protection, and users are the last line of defense.

-If you are the victim of a successful attack, you could see your data and your company's data compromised or even lose money from your bank account.
-On the other hand, cybercriminals can infect your device with various types of malware which can have a wide range of consequences such as ransomware
+If you fall victim to a successful attack, you could see your data and your company's data compromised, or even lose money from your bank account.
+Cybercriminals can also infect your device with various types of malware. malware which can have very different consequences such as ransomware (system lock to demand a ransom).

 Cybercrime threats.
-Learn GÉANT's advice to ensure you respond appropriately:
+Discover GÉANT's advice to ensure you provide the right response:

 #1 Evaluate requests for information

-Pay particular attention to any request for personal or confidential information.
-Often, the attackers' goal is to make your action immediate and unthinking.
-In this sense, being especially careful with requests for personal information will be extremely important.
+Pay special attention to any requests for personal or confidential information.
+Attackers often aim to get their actions carried out immediately and without thinking.
+Therefore, being especially careful with requests for personal information is extremely important.

 #2 Think before you click

-Stick to the following maxim: never click on a link thoughtlessly.
-This applies to all your online activities, including sending links by email, chatting or navigating a website.
-Think about the consequence of this action and, if necessary, search for the site using a search engine.
+Adopt the following maxim: never click on a link thoughtlessly.
+This motto applies to all your online activity, especially when sending hyperlinks via email, chat services, or when browsing a website.
+Consider the consequences of this action and, if necessary, search for the website using a search engine.

-If something sounds too good to be true, it probably is.
-Don't "fall for" messages informing you that you have won a smartphone, free tickets or other prizes.
+If something seems too good to be true, it probably is.
+Don't fall for messages claiming you've won a smartphone, free tickets, or other prizes.

-Report suspicious messages or links to your company or organisation, or to organisations certified to deal with threats.
-By reporting cybercrime attempts, you will help protect other potential victims.
+Report suspicious messages or links to your company or organization, or to certified threat agencies.
+By reporting cybercrime attempts, you'll help protect other potential victims.

 Did you know that…

-→ 84% of cyber attacks rely on social engineering: obtaining personal information or spreading malicious software through manipulation.
+→ 84% of cyber attacks rely on social engineering: obtaining personal information or propagating software malicious through manipulation.

-→ In recent years, the frequency of phishing incidents has almost doubled.
+→ In recent years, the frequency of incidents of phishing almost doubled.

 Visit the GÉANT website to find more useful information!